Glotzt Nicht So Romantisch!—Funny Games vs Funny Games

 Haneke: No, the prop lady didn’t follow my instructions.

 Nobody has ever created a cinematic carbon copy like this.
 Jørgen Leth, remaking his short The Perfect Human under Lars Von Trier’s kosh in The Five Obstructions, was given changes to incorporate.
-Gus Van Sant directed a colourised version of Psycho from the old script—but of course that was not his own film, and not quite shot-for-shot.
-Hitchcock remade The Man Who Knew Too Much in 1956 but told screenwriter John Michael Hayes not to watch his 1934 original.
+Gus Van Sant directed a colourised version of Psycho from the 1960 script—but of course that was not his own film, and the remake not quite shot-for-shot.
+Hitchcock himself revisited The Man Who Knew Too Much in 1956 but told screenwriter John Michael Hayes not to watch his 1934 original.
 LA Takedown was Michael Mann practicing for Heat, but he expanded the story by more than an hour.

 The family arrive at their lakeside holiday home and settle in, unaware that they’re already in the crosshairs of a couple of young psychopaths dressed queasily for tennis.
 Introducing themselves as Peter and Paul, then later as Tom and Jerry (and Beavis and Butthead, which works in the 1997 version but not in the remake) the pair alternately charm and menace their way into the house.
 Before long they’re holding the family hostage and making a bet that they’ll all be dead by morning.